The difference between air barriers and vapour barriers

 The job of a vapor barrier is to prevent vapor diffusion, and the job of an air barrier is to stop air leakage through differences in air pressure.
 A wall system should have one vapor barrier, but can have many air barriers.
 A vapor barrier can act as a very effective air barrier, but an air barrier does not (and should not) always stop vapor from difusing.

-A wool sweater for example, is a good choice of insulation and will keep you warm when there is no air movement, but will allow the wind to howl right through it.
+A wool sweater for example, is a good choice of natural insulation and will keep you warm when there is no air movement, but will allow the wind to howl right through it.
 A wool sweater with a raincoat will keep you warm but hold moisture inside and soak your insulation.
 A wool sweater with a windbreaker will keep you warm, stop the wind from stealing your heat, yet allow moisture to difuse through it.

 So think of a windbreaker as an air barrier, and a raincoat as a vapor barrier.
 That is about as far as I can stretch the human to house analogy, hope it helps.

 Since warm air expands, there is more space between its molecules compared to cold air.
-Water vapour is found in that space.
+Water vapor is found in that space.
 When warm air cools as it passes through your walls, it contracts and squeezes out the moisture, leaving you with condensation.

-In order to prevent condensation from forming, a vapour barrier should be placed on the warm side of your insulation to stop warm, moist air from condensing on a cold surface inside your wall.
+In order to prevent condensation from forming, a vapor barrier should be placed on the warm side of your insulation to stop warm, moist air from condensing on a cold surface inside your wall.

-In cold climates like Canada, for most of the year the vapour barrier should be on the inside of the insulation.
+In cold climates like Canada, for most of the year the vapor barrier should be on the inside of the insulation.
 In hot climates like the southern U.S. for example, vapor barrier should be installed on the outside of the insulation, especially where there's air-conditioning involved to prevent condensation and mold.

-How water vapour travels:
+How water vapor travels:

 There are two main ways moisture will pass through your walls that you should be concerned about — air leakage and vapour diffusion.
 These are two completely different things, with two completely separate solutions.

-Vapour diffusion is the process of moisture passing through breathable building materials, like drywall and insulation.
+Vapor diffusion is the process of moisture passing through breathable building materials, like drywall and insulation.
 Vapour barriers are there to prevent that from happening.